hrydgard/ppsspp-site/docs/reference/process-hacks.md

 The point (hah) of the latter two is that that is stable across execution of multiple games, while the former is not, which may be useful in some cases.

-2 and 3 are only available in very new builds.
+2 and 3 are only available in builds starting from early February 2023.